-The Young Composers Competition will return in 2021.
-Check back later for more information.
+The Young Composers Competition will return in 2022.
+Lease check back later for more information.

 The PYO Music Institute is issuing a call for orchestra scores for its third annual Young Composers Competition.
 The winner will have his or her orchestral piece premiered by the PYO Music Institute (PYO), an ensemble which is now in its 79th season, in Verizon Hall at The Kimmel Center for the Performing Arts.

 For the 2018-2019 Young Composers Competition, only composers born between September 1, 1994 and September 1, 2000 may apply.
 Composers must be US citizens, permanent residents, or current foreign students at American schools.
 Composers must speak, write and understand English in order to dialogue with the orchestra, mentor composer and conductor about his or her work.
 Proof of age and citizenship or legal status in the country will be required.